jhonkus/UbudKusCoin/README.md

 # UbudKusCoin
 Simple Cryptocurrencies with Proof Of Stake  Consensus Algorithm.

-Developed with C# and .Net 5.0
+Developed with C# and .Net Core 5.0

 This Solution have 3 projects